cabforum/cabforum.org/content/posts/2024/2024-10-f2f63-seattle/forum/index.md

 * Changes to trust list models and schemes (119 6xx) - more open for general kind of services
 * EN 319 401 - New version published, changes upcoming once NIS2 implementing act is available - provides support for a single audit covering NIS2, eIDAS and CABF requirements
 * TS 119 461: Identity proofing - new level of identity proofing.
-* EN 319 412-x: updates - NTR trade identified region identifier, last CRL issued, alginment with 319 401 NIS2.
+* EN 319 412-x: updates - NTR trade identified region identifier, last CRL issued, alignment with 319 401 NIS2.
 Further updates to 319 412-2 to match CABF updates.
 EN 319 412-5 QC statement: new QC statement on verification method
 * EN 319 102-1: updates to signature creation and validation AdES
 * EN 119 172-4-1: various updates
 * EUDI wallet was explained/shown through diagram